ksksue/PhysicaloidLibrary/README.md

 PhysicaloidLibrary
 ==================

-Android library for communicating with Physical computer(Arduino)
+Android library for communicating with a Physical computing board (e.g.Arduino, mbed)